lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 For this Tutorial, the aim is to create a Docker Image that is able to perform Otsu Binarization and then use this image on DIVAServices.
 To simplify the process, we provide the jar-file for this method and we will also guide the process step by step.
 In the `solutions` folder you can also find solution files for each step.
+In the `sources` folder you can find the jar file and an example image to use.

 The Process will involve the following steps:
- - Run the method locally
+ - Test the method locally
  - Create a shell script that runs the method
  - Create the Docker Image for the method
  - Test the Docker Image